-- Researchers knowledgeable about the project subject matter: - Members of trades that will apply the results of the project (e.g., designers, engineers, architects, contractors, and trade representatives); - Public interest market transformation implementers; - Product developers relevant to the project; - U.S. Department of Energy research managers, or experts from other federal or state agencies relevant to the project: - Public interest environmental groups;

-- Utility representatives;

-- Air district staff; and

-- Members of relevant technical society committees.
+- Researchers knowledgeable about the project subject matter; - Members of trades that will apply the results of the project (e.g., designers, engineers, architects, contractors, and trade representatives); - Public interest market transformation implementers; - Product developers relevant to the project; - U.S. Department of Energy research managers, or experts from other federal or state agencies relevant to the project; - Public interest environmental groups; - Utility representatives; - Air district staff; and - Members of relevant technical society committees.

-- Prepare a List of Potential TAC Members that includes the names, companies, physical and electronic addresses, and phone numbers of potential members.
+- Prepare a List of Potential TAC Members that includes the names, companies, physical and electronic addresses, phone numbers, summaries of relevant experience, and description of potential value added to the project for each potential member.
 The list will be discussed at the Kick-off meeting, and a schedule for recruiting members and holding the first TAC meeting will be developed. - Recruit TAC members.
 Ensure that each individual understands member obligations and the TAC meeting schedule developed in subtask 1.11. - Prepare a List of TAC Members once all TAC members have committed to serving on the TAC. - Submit Documentation of TAC Member Commitment (such as Letters of Acceptance) from each TAC member.